liufei2008/LGUI_Document_Source/LGUI/ReleaseNotes/v3/index.md

+## 3.2.20
+#### NewFeature:
+New parameter *RichTextTagFilterFlags* for UIText, allow us to switch on/off specific rich text tag.
+#### Fix:
+Fix bug: UIRoundedLayout could cause update every frame.
+Fix bug: LGUICanvas may create a lot of useless LGUIMeshComponent.
+Fix bug: After delete LGUICanvas component from actor, child LGUICanvas not get new RootCanvas.

 ## 3.2.19
 #### NewFeature:
 New object type **LGUIRichTextImageData**, allow us to use it in UIText, and render image and emoji in UIText.
 Check video: [bilibili](https://www.bilibili.com/video/BV1J84y1G7r7/?share_source=copy_web&vd_source=b22254760c9a0522c8caea62e5327c1d) [youtube](https://youtu.be/442vQkATYbU).